 Since her appointment as Director of Athletics, Stone has led the charge on two significant initiatives – the development of the 80 acre- $20 million Rinker Athletic Campus and obtaining provisional membership into the Sunshine State Conference beginning July 1, 2014.

-Stone manages the University’s Athletic Department as members of NCAA Division II and the NCCAA (National Christian Collegiate Athletic Association) while also overseeing the Campus Recreation programs.
+Stone manages the University’s Athletic Department as members of NCAA Division II while also overseeing the Campus Recreation programs.
 She serves on the President’s Cabinet and works with senior administrators on a host of University issues including contributions to the enrollment revenue management system (ERMS) and crisis management team (CMT).

-During her tenure Stone has witnessed three athletic teams earn trips to the NCAA postseason including back-to-back appearances by the PBA Volleyball team at the South Regional.
-The Sailfish softball team made their second-ever trip to the NCAA postseason in 2014 with a trip to the South Regional in Tampa.
+During her tenure Stone has witnessed the Sailfish softball team also make their way into the NCAA Tournament with their second-ever trip to the NCAA postseason in 2014, earning a trip to the South Regional in Tampa.

 In addition to success found on the playing field the PBA Athletic Department has continued to receive high marks in the classroom as evidenced by a record-high of a 3.19 cumulative departmental grade-point average during the 2013-14 academic year.